Vitorfol/Gabrielzito-Abduction-Arcade-Game/README.md

 ## Overview

-This project implements a **2D Arcade Game** initially inspired by a classic **claw machine** and themed after a UFO subduction attempt, developed for the *Computer Graphics* course.
+This project implements a **2D Arcade Game** initially inspired by a classic **claw machine** and themed after a UFO abduction attempt, developed for the *Computer Graphics* course.
 The player controls a mechanical claw, attempting to grab(abduct) moving objects while playing under a difficulty level selected at the beginning of the game.

 The main goal of the project is to **manually implement core Computer Graphics algorithms**, without relying on high-level graphics libraries, following the academic constraints defined by the course.